As published in the Star Advertiser on December 4, 2018.

 One little three-digit number could have a huge impact on your finances, affecting your ability to rent an apartment, buy a car or get a credit card.
 Your credit score gives lenders a quick glimpse into your creditworthiness, taking into account your payment history, credit history and amount owed as a measure of how likely you are to pay future loans.

-According to FICO, the gold standard of credit scores, the average score in 2017 for an individual over 60 was 743 out of 850 — the highest of any age group.
+According to FICO, the average score in 2017 for an individual over 60 was 743 out of 850 — the highest of any age group.
 Kupuna tend to have higher credit scores than other age groups for a few different reasons.
 They may have older accounts that include many different types of credit (e.g., a mortgage, car loans and credit cards), all of which have a positive effect when calculating a credit score.

 Additionally, lenders look carefully at the total amount owed when assessing creditworthiness.
 Seniors have often been able to pay down or pay off debts that plague younger borrowers, such as student loans, which boosts their score.